cla-assistant/cla-assistant/README.md

 You also need to [register an application on GitHub](https://github.com/settings/applications/new).
-The callback is `http://localhost:5000/auth/github/callback`, name and homepage you can fill out as you desire.
+The callback is `http://<HOST>:<PORT>/auth/github/callback`, name and homepage you can fill out as you desire.

 And set the `GITHUB_CLIENT` and `GITHUB_SECRET` accordingly in the `.env` file.

 The following are the environment variables you have to configure to run a private instance:

-HOST: This should not include http://, only the hostname your CLA assistant instance should be accessible under.
+`HOST`: This should not include http://, only the hostname your CLA assistant instance should be accessible under.

-PORT: The local port to bind to.
+`PORT`: The local port to bind to.
 Defaults to 5000.

-PROTOCOL: Valid options are "http" or "https".
+`PROTOCOL`: Valid options are "http" or "https".

-GITHUB_CLIENT: From your registered application in GitHub.
+`GITHUB_CLIENT`: From your registered application in GitHub.

-GITHUB_SECRET: From your registered application in GitHub.
+`GITHUB_SECRET`: From your registered application in GitHub.

-GITHUB_USER: For CLA assistant to comment on pull requests, it requires a GitHub account.
+`GITHUB_USER`: For CLA assistant to comment on pull requests, it requires a GitHub account.

-GITHUB_PASS: To access the GitHub account to comment on pull requests, CLA assistant needs an API Token.
+`GITHUB_PASS`: To access the GitHub account to comment on pull requests, CLA assistant needs an API Token.
 It can be generated here https://github.com/settings/tokens/new.
 The Only scope required is repo_public.

-MONGODB: This has to be in form of a mongodb url, e.g. mongodb://<user>:<password>@<host>:<port>/<dbname>.
+`MONGODB`: This has to be in form of a mongodb url, e.g. `mongodb://<user>:<password>@<host>:<port>/<dbname>`.

 > **Hint:** For further reading on setting up MongoDB, go to
 > http://docs.mongodb.org/manual/tutorial/getting-started/
 > http://docs.mongodb.org/manual/reference/method/db.createUser

-SLACK_URL: Optional.
+`SLACK_URL`: Optional.
 You can use it in case you would like to get log-notifications posted in your slack chat.

-SLACL_TOKEN: Optional.
+`SLACK_TOKEN`: Optional.

 Run grunt in order to build the application